DamiaV/Jenealogio2/README.md

 6. Assigned gender at birth and gender are two separate fields.
 There are several builtin gender identities (agender, female, gender fluid, male, non-binary) and users can define the ones they want if these are not sufficient.
 More builtin genders may be added in the future if needs be.
-7. I’m trying to add the ability to import/export GEDCOM 5.5.5 files but I cannot guarantee that it will be supported one day.
-The specification is quite long (166 pages) and complex, and the format may not support every type of information that this app handles.
+7. I’m _trying_ to add the ability to import/export GEDCOM 5.5.5 files but I _cannot_ guarantee that it will be supported one day.
+The specification is quite long (166 pages) and complex, and the format may not support every type of information that this app handles when exporting trees.

 ## Date and time representation

-The app offers six different calendar systems for event dates:
+The app offers 11 different calendar systems for dates:

+* Coptic
+* Ethiopian
+* French Republican
+* French Republican with decimal time (10 hours in a day, 100 minutes in 1 hour, etc.)
 * Gregorian
+* Hebrew
+* Indian
 * Julian
-* French Republican with decimal time (10h in a day, 100 minutes in 1h, etc.)
-* French Republican with classical time (24h in a day, 60 minutes in 1h, etc.)
-* Ethiopian
+* Minguo
-* Coptic
+* Solar Hijri

-Hebrew and Arabic calendar systems are not supported as they are very complex and I don’t understand them enough to confidently integrate them in the app.
+* Thai Solar (Buddhist Era only)

 You can choose how dates and times are displayed in the app among several formats: D M Y, M D Y, 12h clock, 24h clock, and many more.

+**Notice:** All dates and times are expressed as local time, this means that there may be some sorting inconsistencies if events occur in different time zones.
+Conversions from French Republican calendars to Gregorian use the modern Europe/Paris timezone.

 # Languages

-The app is available in three languages:
+The app is available in 3 languages:

 * English
 * Esperanto